In a frantic world, a peaceful mind might seem like a friend you rarely have the chance to catch up with. But finding peace of mind is possible.

 Do you head for the trees (or the seas) when you need some rest and respite from the daily grind?

-An abundance of research backs up your instincts: Natural environments, green spaces in particular, can ease emotional distress and foster feelings of calm.
+An abundance of research backs up your instincts: Natural environments, green spaces in particular, can ease emotional distress and foster feelings of inner calm and peace of mind.

-Spending time in nature can help you get peace of mind by:
+Spending time in nature can help you have peace of mind by:

 - soothing worry, anger, or fear